 The castle consisted of three parts.
 The top of the hill was occupied by the upper castle, preceded from the east by a trapezoidal middle ward with a lofty gatehouse tower.
 The third element was the extensive outer (lower) ward, located on the neighboring hill and separated from the main stronghold by a moat.
 This economic ward was similar in shape to the trapezoid and surrounded by a defensive wall with 17 towers.
 Some of them were half towers, while some probably had the character of bartizans, hanging on the walls.
 Two entrances led to the lower ward: from the west through the neck gate and from the east through a wide, three-story gatehouse, housing a furnace next to the entrance.
 The fortifications of the lower ward complemented the moat on the eastern side.

 Between the middle ward and the lower ward, there was an entry gate facing the west with a 7-story gatehouse tower, preceded by a long neck.
-There was also a deep, dry moat with a bridge on brick pillars.
+There was also a deep, dry moat (ditch) with a bridge on brick pillars.
+According to early modern surveys, it was to be closed on both sides by walls.
 The middle ward had an irregular, trapezoidal shape.
 It is known that there was a “summer house” there, and the houses of the teutonic commander and the grand master between it and the tower.
 In the northern part of the middle castle, there were also economic buildings.
 The middle and upper castle were surrounded by a common, external defensive wall from the south.
 In the south-east corner, it was strengthened by a small cylindrical tower.

 The upper castle consisted of four ranges and was surrounded by the outer perimeter of the walls connecting with the fortifications of the eastern part of the hill.
 On three sides, it was defended by natural slopes, and from the north – east by artificial ditch with a bridge.
 The dimensions of the upper castle were 38×45.5 meters.
 However, its ranges did not form a compact quadrilateral because they did not touch each other in one corner.
 It is possible that an not built main tower was to stand here.
 On the first floor of the east range there was a chapter house and a chapel, and in the south range there was a refectory.
 On the ground floor of the east range there was a bakery, and in a northern range brewery and kitchen.
 All ranges except the north had cellars.
 The inner ward was surrounded by timber cloisters, and there was a covered well in the middle.
-From the outside, the two northern corners of the castle were strengthened by four-sided towers, of which the north-west had buttresses.
-The building closing the inner ward from the south was flanked two small corner turrets.
+From the outside, the two northern corners of the castle were strengthened by four-sided towers (similar to those in Radzyń Chełmiński Castle), of which the north-west had buttresses.
+The building closing the inner ward from the south also was flanked by two small corner towers, however, they did not have their own foundations, so it can be assumed that were imposed on the walls (similarly to the castle in Golub).
 The east range had the entrance gate in the middle.
 It is also known that the upper castle had a dansker tower, perhaps it was located at the west range.

 To this day, from the middle castle survived a long fragment of the outer wall with a round, corner turret.
 To the north of it stands a monumental gate tower.
 Around the ruins survived significant stretches of walls, remnants of four half towers and relics of probably still gothic, economic objects.
 Only weakly legible fragments of the walls survived from the upper castle.
 At present the area is under private ownership, but there is a possibility to visit the castle.